AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-agent/manage-agent-permissions.md

 1. Select an agent and choose **Manage Permissions**.

-1. Use the `Manage Permissions for Agent` window to:
+1. Use the `Manage Permissions` window to:

     - (Optional) Add user roles that have permissions on the agent.
     - Edit agent permissions for each user role.